akshvaishnav21/Data-Structures-And-Algorithms/README.md

 Traverse array  and copy  into  for  number of times where .
 Note: The array  can be sorted by using this algorithm only if the maximum value in array  is less than the maximum size of the array .
 Usually, it is possible to allocate memory up to the order of a million .
 If the maximum value of  exceeds the maximum memory- allocation size, it is recommended that you do not use this algorithm.
 Use either the quick sort or merge sort algorithm.

+Bucket Sort --------------------------------------------------------------

+Bucket sort is a comparison sort algorithm that operates on elements by dividing them into different buckets and then sorting these buckets individually.
+Each bucket is sorted individually using a separate sorting algorithm or by applying the bucket sort algorithm recursively.
+Bucket sort is mainly useful when the input is uniformly distributed over a range.

+Assume one has the following problem in front of them:

+One has been given a large array of floating point integers lying uniformly between the lower and upper bound.
+This array now needs to be sorted.
+A simple way to solve this problem would be to use another sorting algorithm such as Merge sort, Heap Sort or Quick Sort.
+However, these algorithms guarantee a best case time complexity of .
+However, using bucket sort, the above task can be completed in O(n) time.
+Let's have a closer look at it.

+Consider one needs to create an array of lists, i.e of buckets.
+Elements now need to be inserted into these buckets on the basis of their properties.
+Each of these buckets can then be sorted individually using Insertion Sort.
+Consider the pseudo code to do so:

+void bucketSort(float[] a,int n)
+{
+    for(each floating integer 'x' in n)
+    {
+        insert x into bucket[n*x];
+    }
+    for(each bucket)
+    {
+        sort(bucket);
+    }
+}
+Time Complexity:

+If one assumes that insertion in a bucket takes O(1) time, then steps 1 and 2 of the above algorithm take O(n) time.

+divide the elements of this array into buckets on the basis of the number of set bits in its binary representation.

 Linear Search ------------------------------------------------------------

 The linear search, or sequential search, algorithm sequentially checks whether a given value is an element of a specified list by scanning the elements of a list one-by-one.
 It checks every item in the list in order from the beginning to end until it finds a target value.